Babelz/Fracture/Fracture.Net/README.md

 ## Serialization
 Fracture serializer provides fast and compact serialization format for serializing objects to binary.
 However it does not attempt to be the best fastest or most compact serializer available.
 Serialization is developed with online games in mind and more precisely the Shattered World MMO.
-Serialization uses code generation to avoid overhead from reflection when serializing and deserializing messages.
+Serialization uses dynamic code generation to avoid overhead from reflection when serializing and deserializing messages.

 Serialization of objects has the following constraints: